cheatcode/joystick-database-binaries/README.md

 ### Required Configuration File

-Create a `config.json` file in either the project root or `manual/postgresql/` directory:
+Create a `config.json` file in the project root directory:

 ```json
 {